RV Living with Dogs – 27 Helpful Tips & Tricks

 KOAs Make RV Living with Dogs Easy

 Most RV parks are pet-friendly though many parks do have breed restrictions.
 While some RV parks charge a small pet fee, most allow up to two pets for free.
-Documentation is not usually require, but a small percentage of the campgrounds we visit ask for proof of Rabies vaccination.
+Documentation is not usually required, but a small percentage of the campgrounds we visit ask for proof of Rabies vaccination.

 Many RV parks also offer fenced runs for dogs to play fetch off-leash.
-We also travel with a small, portable dog fence so Ted can safely chill with us at the campsite.
+We travel with a small, portable dog fence so Ted can safely chill with us at the campsite.
 A few RV parks prohibit fences, but 90% of them will allow you to put up an enclosure.

 When staying at campgrounds, it is super important to read the rules and be a good neighbor.
-Usually this is as simple as picking up your dog’s poo and keeping your dog on a leash.
+Usually, this is as simple as picking up your dog’s poo and keeping your dog on a leash.

 It is never okay to let your dog outside without a leash at an RV park.
-It poses a danger to your dog, is almost always against the campground rules and may upset your neighbors.
+It poses a danger to your dog, is almost always against the campground rules, and may upset your neighbors.
 Instead, plan to take your dog on regular walks throughout the day and utilize the dog park if available.

 Leaving your Dog Alone in the RV